-Andreas Grau and Götz Schumacher, with their talent for putting together clever and innovative programmes, have established themselves as one of the world’s top piano duos.
+Andreas Grau and Götz Schumacher have established themselves as one of the world’s top piano duos, with a talent for putting together clever and innovative programmes.
 Their collaboration at the piano is evidence that the two expert pianists are nothing short of musical soul mates.

-Through their performances of well-known orchestral concertos by composers such as Bach, Mozart, Mendelssohn, Bartók and Poulenc, the GrauSchumacher Piano Duo is always striving for new ways to extend the repertoire for two pianos and orchestra.
-They have, for example, initiated an arrangement by Stefan Heucke of Franz Liszt’s famous Concerto Pathétique (originally for two pianos) for two pianos and orchestra.
-Inspired by the duo’s virtuosic and delicate playing, some of the most important contemporary composers have written new concertos for Andreas Grau and Götz Schumacher, most recently Peter Eötvös, Philippe Manoury and Jan Müller-Wieland.
-In October 2015, they will give the world premiere of a new concerto Machine in Echo by Luca Francesconi at the Cologne Philharmonie with the WDR Symphony Orchestra under Peter Rundel’s direction.
+Through their performances of well-known orchestral concertos by composers such as Bach, Mozart, Mendelssohn, Bartók, and Poulenc, the GrauSchumacher Piano Duo is always striving for new ways to extend the repertoire for two pianos and orchestra.
+They have, for example, initiated an arrangement by Stefan Heucke of Franz Liszt’s famous Concerto Pathétique for two pianos and orchestra.
+Inspired by the duo’s virtuosic and delicate playing, some of the most important contemporary composers have written new concertos for Andreas Grau and Götz Schumacher, such as Peter Eötvös, Philippe Manoury, Jan Müller-Wieland, and Luca Francesconi.
+The duo regularly give world premieres of duo pieces in recitals, including works Bernd Richard Deutsch, Philippe Manoury, and Johannes Maria Staud.
+Most recently, they delighted audiences with the world premiere of a large-scale trilogy by Brigitta Muntendorf.